-Part two is about the senior model shoots in Palm Springs.
+This session was a senior model shoot that took place in Palm Springs.
 The purpose of the model shoots here were two-fold: to make amazing images for the models that they will love, and to create great promotional images for Seniors Ignite.
 I still believe that before a shoot starts, I need to identify the MAIN purpose.
 For this shoot, I chose to make great images for the seniors and parents, and that the promotional images would be secondary.
 I guess many may ask, “is there a difference if we make great images for one purpose, but don’t they automatically work for the other?
 Not necessarily.
 Here’s a few things to think about.

 First, we need to understand that senior pictures are in a class all by themselves.
 We are dealing with what I like to refer to as “a 17 year old woman.”
 Words that are not often used together, but that I find are very accurate.
 She is a woman ready to go out on her own, mom sees her as “her little girl” with the smile that lets mom know that all is good, and the law sees her as a child.
 So when photographing a senior, I feel it is my responsibility to address all of the above.
 I think it is the basis for great senior photography.